opendcs/opendcs/docs/source/dev-docs.rst

 Framework
 ---------

-There is set of code under :code:`org.opendcs.fixtures` that allows configuration and setup to take place, determine if a given test should be enabled or not and other per test tasks.
+There is set of code under :code:`org.opendcs.fixtures` that allows configuration and setup to take place and determine if a given test should be enabled or not and other per test tasks.

 All new integration test classes should derive from :code:`org.opendcs.fixtures.ApptestBase`.
 This class is marked with the :code:`OpenDCSTestConfigExtension`